infiniflow/infinity/docs/references/pysdk_api_reference.md

 table_object.export_data(filepath, export_options, columns = None)
 ```

-Exports the current table to a specified file.
+Exports data in the current table to a specified file.

 ### Parameters